Anglo-Spanish War (1654–1660): Aftermath

-England and Spain had both suffered heavy economic losses; the latter suffered mainly from Blake's blockade of Cadiz.
-The effect of this, particularly with the action off Cadiz and at Santa Cruz, was the disruption of the Spanish economy, which depended upon silver and gold from the Americas.
+England and Spain had both suffered heavy economic losses; the latter suffered mainly from Blake's blockade of Cádiz.
+The effect of this, particularly with the action off Cádiz and at Santa Cruz, was the disruption of the Spanish economy, which depended upon silver and gold from the Americas.
 This added to the difficulties of Philip's IV's overstretched armies, who for years had been campaigning simultaneously in Italy, the Pyrenees, Flanders and Portugal.
 The Spanish answered with a privateering campaign that all but wiped out English shipping trade.
 Consequently, the Dutch enjoyed a recovery from the losses they had suffered in the first Anglo-Dutch war and took much trade from the English.
 Nevertheless, with the victory of the first Anglo-Dutch war and the successes in the war against Spain, England had done enough to establish itself as one of Europe's leading naval powers.

-Spain demanded the return of possessions taken by Cromwell's republic, which Charles had been willing to agree to.
+Spain demanded the return of possessions taken by Cromwell's republic, to which Charles had been willing to agree.
 This soon changed however as Charles had become frustrated with Philip's failure to aid in his restoration.
 Only a week after war had ended Charles annulled the Brussels treaty and allowed English parliament to annex England's holdings (Jamaica, Dunkirk and Mardyck) despite Spanish protests.
 At the same time Charles sought a treaty with Spain so that England's holdings could be recognised but the terms for Spain were too harsh and there was hope that the latter would recapture Jamaica in a military campaign.
 In order to increase his finances Charles sold Dunkirk to Louis XIV of France in November 1662 – though less than £300,000 of the promised half million was ever paid.